 Quick Summary of the Isometrics Mass Program

-Isometrics Mass is a comprehensive training guide that teaches you the ins and outs to isometric training.
-It comes with all the techniques, workout plans, exercise guides, supplement guides and exercise logs you need, as well as an abundance of valuable information that gives you an inside scoop on the secrets pros use to explode their strength and muscle gains.
+Isometrics Mass is a comprehensive training guide that teaches you the ins and outs of isometric training.
+It comes with all the techniques, workout plans, exercise guides, supplements guides, and exercise logs you need, as well as an abundance of valuable information that gives you an inside scoop on the secrets pros use to explode their strength and muscle gains.

 To give you an idea of what you can expect from the program, here’s a look at some of the topics and workout regimes covered throughout:

 - History of Isometrics